Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Academy.md

 # Creating an Academy

-An Academy orchestrates all the Agent and Brain objects in a Unity scene.
+An Academy orchestrates all the Agent objects in a Unity scene.
 Every scene containing Agents must contain a single Academy.
 To use an Academy, you must create your own subclass.
 However, all the methods you can override are optional.